 RESET button before loading a new

-The main planned documentation is still yet to be written, but here are a couple of reference sheets that will probably be appendices in the real documentation.
+The main planned documentation is still yet to be written, but here are some bits that exist so far.